apify/apify-docs/sources/academy/platform/getting_started/apify_client.md

 </TabItem>
 </Tabs>

-The final code for running the actor and fetching its dataset items looks like this:
+The final code for running the Actor and fetching its dataset items looks like this:

 <Tabs groupId="main">
 <TabItem value="Node.js" label="Node.js">